-Hook into Books is an awareness raising campaign – it’s an opportunity to start a conversation about these young people who are slipping through the cracks in our education systems.
-A Campaign about these young people who are expected to contribute positively to society, yet have not been given an equal opportunity to thrive and grow like their peers.
+Hook into Books is an opportunity to have a conversation about these young people who are slipping through the cracks in our education systems.
+A real opportunity to highlight these young people who are expected to contribute positively to society yet have not been given an equal opportunity to thrive and grow like their peers.

 Hook into Books aims to change the lives of these young people, one page at a time.

-During this time, our aim is to get the word out – that being literate is essential to positive life outcomes, and to increase societal awareness that there are many young people today, who continue to experience significant educational disadvantage.
+During the months of July, through to October 2020 our aim is to get the word out – that being literate is essential to positive life outcomes.
+We aim to increase societal awareness that there are many young people today, who continue to experience significant educational disadvantage.

 Samantha Wheeler studied Agriculture, worked with dairy farmers, and taught science, before writing her first children’s book, inspired by koalas, in 2011.
 Her

 books, which include Smooch & Rose, Wombat Warriors, Mister Cassowary, and Turtle Trackers have been shortlisted for the Queensland Literary Awards, the